stambus/Clicker/README.md

 - Then enter time delay range.
 Example :2s and 3s, will click each 2.000000 (random float in between the range You specify)

-- Select button to clik from dropdown menu.
+- Select button to click from dropdown menu.

+- Press start or F3 to start, stop or F4 to stop.